jckuri/Project4EnhancingApplications/README.md

 1. Email showing the alert was triggered

+I received this e-mail because the alert rule `ScaleOutVMSS` was triggered for the resource `udacity-vmss`:

 ![submission-screenshots/runbook/alert_email.png](submission-screenshots/runbook/alert_email.png)

 2. Metrics or other evidence showing the RunBook executed and resolved the issue.

 ![submission-screenshots/runbook/initial_instances.png](submission-screenshots/runbook/initial_instances.png)